 They are similar in texture.
 Young turnips are sweet and crunchy like carrots.
 As they grow larger the taste becomes bitter and they are best enjoyed cooked.

-Consider them for soups and stews.
+They are great in soups and stews.
 They are terrific mashed with a bit of butter because they aren't starchy like potatoes so they get super smooth!
-Buttered Rutabagas are my first choice!
+And you can even eat them raw, however Buttered Rutabagas are my first choice!

 Rutabagas have less sugar and are higher in fiber than potatoes.
 Depending on what your diet requires, it may be a better choice.

 The skin on the rutabagas is thick and waxy.
-It must be peeled before eating.
+Peel before eating, it's not tasty!

 For more information on Rutabagas, check out this link.

 What is the best way to prepare buttered rutabagas?

 You'll need a sharp knife to slice the ends and peel the vegetable.
 Because the skin is so sharp, a knife is better than a vegetable peeler.